iganari/package-gcp/compute/networkendpointgroups/serverless/README.md

 ![](./neg-serverless-02.png)

-+ "/" は Cloud Run にマッピングされています。
++ "/" maps to Cloud Run.

 ![](./neg-serverless-03.png)

-+ "/run" は Cloud Run にマッピングされています。
++ "/run" maps to Cloud Run.

 ![](./neg-serverless-04.png)

-+ "/app" は App Engine にマッピングされています。
++ "/app" maps to App Engine.

 ![](./neg-serverless-05.png)

-+ "/func" は Cloud Functions にマッピングされています。
++ "/func" maps to Cloud Functions.

 ![](./neg-serverless-06.png)

-+ 上記のルールに該当しない場合は Cloud Run にマッピングされています。
++ If none of the above rules apply, it is mapped to Cloud Run.

 ![](./neg-serverless-07.png)